Women's stockings before and until the arrival of nylon

 As a child growing up in wartime Britain, the first I knew of nylon stockings was no more than hearsay.
-I never saw any until the late 1940s are early 1950s, but I certainly heard about them.
+I never saw any until the late 1940s or early 1950s.

 Nylons carried a sheen and were said to make women's legs look very beautiful indeed - which was probably what all the fuss was about.